WebAssembly/spec/spectec/test-prose/TEST.md

 Instr_ok/throw
 - the instruction (THROW x) is valid with the instruction type t_1* :: t* -> t_2* if:
-  - the memory type C.TAGS[x] is defined in the context.
+  - the tag type C.TAGS[x] is defined in the context.
   - The :ref:`expansion <aux-expand-deftype>` of C.TAGS[x] is the composite type (FUNC t* -> [])
   - the instruction type t_1* -> t_2* is valid.